seeruk/tid/README.md

 # tid

-A simple, CLI-based time tracking utility - because Tempo and JIRA suck. `tid` uses sqlite for the database, and does not use any kind of active daemon.
-Updates should be handled gracefully via migrations.
+A simple, CLI-based time tracking utility - because Tempo and JIRA suck. `tid` uses [Bolt][1] as a storage backend, and does not use any kind of active daemon.

 ## Installation